Blogpost · February 27, 2026

 Practical Considerations for PEFT in Production

-If you are training multiple LoRA adapters for different tasks, you need a system to store and load them dynamically.
+If you train multiple LoRA adapters for different tasks (e.g., one for customer support, one for code generation), you need a system to store and load them.
+The Hugging Face PEFT library makes this straightforward with built-in adapter management.

 Common PEFT Pitfalls

-If the LoRA rank is too low, the model may not have enough capacity to learn the task.
+If the LoRA rank is too low, the adapter does not have enough capacity to learn the task.
+If your model is not improving, try increasing the rank from 8 to 16 or 32.

 Example: Fine-Tuning with LoRA Using Hugging Face